-With respect to the novel strain of coronavirus ("COVID-19"), a global pandemic was declared by the World Health Organization on March 11, 2020.
-As a result of the pandemic, many companies have experienced disruptions in their operations and in markets served.
-The Company has instituted some and may take additional temporary precautionary measures intended to help ensure the well-being of its employees and minimize business disruption.
-Such measures include social distancing measures and actively screening and monitoring employees and contractors that come on to the Company's facilities.
-The adverse economic effects of the COVID-19 outbreak have materially decreased demand for crude oil based on the restrictions in place by governments trying to curb the outbreak and changes in consumer behavior.
-This has led to a significant global oversupply of crude oil and consequently a substantial decrease in crude oil prices.
+With respect to the novel strain of coronavirus ("COVID-19"), the World Health Organization declared a global pandemic on March 11, 2020.
+The adverse economic effects of the COVID-19 outbreak materially decreased demand for crude oil based on the restrictions in place by governments trying to curb the outbreak and changes in consumer behavior.
+This led to a significant global oversupply of crude oil and consequently a substantial decrease in crude oil prices in 2020.

 In response to the oversupply of crude oil, global crude oil producers, including the Organization of Petroleum Exporting Countries and other oil producing nations ("OPEC+"), reached agreement in April 2020 to cut crude oil production.
 Further, in connection with the OPEC+ agreement, the Minister of Hydrocarbons in Gabon requested that the Company reduce its production.
-In response to such request from the Minister of Hydrocarbons, beginning in July 2020 and continuing through June 30, 2021, the Company has temporarily reduced production from the Etame Marin block.
+In response to such request from the Minister of Hydrocarbons, between July 2020 and April 2021, the Company temporarily reduced production from the Etame Marin block.
+Currently, the Company's production is not impacted by OPEC+ curtailments.
+In July 2021, OPEC+ agreed to increase production beginning in August 2021 to phase out a portion of the prior production cuts.

 The Company considered the impact of the COVID-19 pandemic and the substantial decline in crude oil prices on the assumptions and estimates used for preparation of the financial statements.
 As a result, the Company recognized a number of material charges during the three months ended March 31, 2020, including impairments to its capitalized costs for proved crude oil and natural gas properties and valuation allowances on its deferred tax assets.
 These are discussed further in the following notes.
-Crude oil prices improved by March 31, 2021, and therefore no additional charges or impairments were required in the three months ended March 31, 2021.
-The full extent of the future impacts of COVID-19 on the Company's operations is uncertain.
-A prolonged outbreak may have a material adverse impact on financial results and business operations of the Company, including the timing and ability of the Company to complete future drilling campaigns and other efforts required to advance the development of its crude oil and natural gas properties.
+Crude oil prices improved by June 30, 2021, and therefore no additional charges or impairments were required in the three months and six months ended June 30, 2021.
+The continued spread of COVID-19, including vaccine-resistant strains, or repeated deterioration in crude oil and natural gas prices could result in additional adverse impacts on the Company's results of operations, cash flows and financial position, including further asset impairments.

 Restricted cash and abandonment funding - Restricted cash includes cash that is contractually restricted.
 Restricted cash is classified as a current or non-current asset based on its designated purpose and time duration.
-Current amounts in restricted cash at March 31, 2021 and 2020 each include an escrow amount representing bank guarantees for customs clearance in Gabon.
-Long- term amounts at March 31, 2021 and 2020 include a charter payment escrow for the floating, production, storage and offloading vessel ("FPSO") offshore Gabon as discussed in Note 10.
+Current amounts in restricted cash at June 30, 2021 and 2020 each include an escrow amount representing bank guarantees for customs clearance in Gabon.
+Long-term amounts at June 30, 2021 and 2020 include a charter payment escrow for the floating, production, storage and offloading vessel ("FPSO") offshore Gabon as discussed in Note 10 and amounts set aside for the future abandonment of the Etame Marin block.
 The Company invests restricted and excess cash in readily redeemable money market funds.